When life gives you lemons, draw them, 11 x 14 inches dry pastels, graphite on paper

 The Tree Of Life refurbished 29 x 29 x 29 inches vintage chair, acrylics painting work in progress

 April 18th, above: still in an extremely rough state, and still deciding about which colors to use and how.
 There must be much more plaster on the Salish chair, because this one is not carving as well.
 Only the Shou symbol will stand out carved..all else will be implied.
 Blue, purple and green are the new black!
-Actually that’s the old Impressionist trick of course, but I also rarely use black if those 3 will do – they are much more lively and interesting than flat black.
+Actually that’s the old impressionist trick of course, but I also rarely use black if those 3 will do – they are much livelier and more interesting than flat black.
 The Yin-Yang/Aboriginal legend snakes have been eliminated because working them in color-wise was going to be a problem.
 The Celtic design was getting lost in too much else around it.
 I am anxious to find another chair because I really want to do one with Australian-inspired motifs and colors.

-Post-dated note: Unfortunately there is not enough room to show this for the premier of the Trees show in Raleigh.
+Post-dated note: Unfortunately, there is not enough room to show this for the premier of the Trees show in Raleigh.
 I’m mostly relieved that there is extra time in my schedule now for preparations, but this chair now needs to be set aside in light of the other priorities.

-The Tree Of Life refurbished 29 x 29 x 29 inches vintage chair, graphite on plaster, work in progressThe Tree Of Life refurbished 29 x 29 x 29 inches vintage chair, canvas strips, plaster marker outline, work in progress
+The Tree Of Life refurbished 29 x 29 x 29 inches vintage chair, graphite on plaster, work in progress

-April 14th: 29 x 29 x 29 inches vintage chair, canvas strips, layers of sanded plaster.
+April 14th: 29H x 29W x 29D inches vintage chair, canvas strips, layers of sanded plaster.

 The design incorporates a few esoteric concepts common to many world cultures: Overall is the idea of the Tree of Life and the theory of As above, So below, represented by branches and roots.
-Symbolic of longevity along with the pine tree, and central to the design is the Japanese character Shou.
+Symbolic of longevity along with the pine tree, and central to the design is the Japanese character, Shou.
 The branches and roots of the pine tree are interwoven in the classic Celtic style, inspired by designs in the Book of Kells, gospel manuscripts that were illustrated by Irish monks around the year 800 A.D., common era.
 Two snakes drawn in the Yin-Yang placement represent Australian Aboriginal legends; the Rainbow Snake is their most important sacred symbol, believed to be the creator of all things.
 Christian biblical literature it is the snake who gives the apple from the Tree of Knowledge to Eve.
 There are more, but the rest you may like to discover yourself!

 There is still plenty of intricate work to do with the roots – this’ll be fun!
 Drawing freehand is much better than casting the original drawing on with light and tracing it because each time it’s drawn, first with graphite, then marker, then many layers of paint, I become more familiar with the lines and the final outline will be steady and clean.

 April 7th: The Tree of Life preliminary sketch for the fourth refurbished vintage chair April 7, 2009: While studying some of the previous paintings that are still in progress, I sketched out my version of The Tree of Life, a preliminary drawing for the fourth refurbished vintage chair, and have also been layering and sanding the plaster in preparation for it.
 Colors planned are black, off-white and greens.
-The other 3 chairs in this series are shown on the price list page.
+The other chairs in this series are shown here.

 The perfect place for masking fluid